Tom Brady announces he's returning to Tampa Bay Buccaneers

 - Tampa Bay BuccaneersLiveTodayTomorrowvs--|

-Tom Brady announces he's returning to Buccaneers originally appeared on NBC Sports Washington
+Tom Brady announces he's returning to Buccaneers originally appeared on NBC Sports Philadelphia

 Well, that didn't last long.